himanimanjunath/wildlife-species-identifier/README.md

 ## Deployment
 ### Frontend
-I designed and implemented the frontend for this project to connect with the backend and showcase our work at the end-of-quarter demo.
-Using React (bundled with Vite) and custom CSS, I built an interface that allows users to upload an image and receive a species prediction with a confidence score.
+I took on the responsibility of designing and implementing the frontend for this project to showcase our work at the end-of-quarter demo.
+Using React (bundled with Vite) and custom CSS, I built an interface within 24 hours that allows users to upload an image and receive a species prediction with a confidence score.

 Features
 * Upload wildlife images directly from your device